sjb3/portfolio-angular/README.md

 current ver. crashes the code with unknownProvider Error

-Hence, lower prev ver was used to perform better(@1.4.3)
+Hence, lower prev. ver was used to perform better(@1.4.3)